sjcode236/fin/follow/analysts2 .md

 add analysts name to follow

 mark wilson   from Morgan stanly

+marko kolanovic  from JP morgan